jeanCarloMachado/htmlLimitations/reviews/html5-games-most-wanted.md

 and HTML, so everything these technologies gives us now has to be implemented in JavaScript.

-Although JavaScript performance has been remarkably improved, it is generally less efficient to make JavaScript animations than to use CSS transitions and animations, which can be more optimized and hardware accelerated.

 For now, pure DOM approach is usually better because it takes more advantage of web technologies.

-Web developers are open-minded and have developed open-source libraries and frameworks all around the web.

-Allowing the user to be creative and to bring his own style into the game is the most valuable feature you can offer.
-Now, if you also let him or her to share her score - you scored.

 The good thing with HTML- and JavaScript-based applications is that the technology itself forces you into some kind of structure.